AureliaGardes/ing-bank-account-kata/README.md

 > As a bank, a customer can display its account transactions history

 ### Bonus features
-The below features are optionals and non-exhaustives.
+The below features are optional and non-exhaustive.
 There is no priority between them, you can implement the ones you want and even propose yours.

 #### REST API